Residents of the Beach are steering the effort to launch an all-volunteer marine search and rescue unit for Toronto.

 Neighbouring Hamilton, Grimsby, Oakville, Pickering and Oshawa all have volunteer marine SAR units.
 While Toronto is well served by the Toronto Police Marine Unit and by Toronto Fire, Curtis said when there is clearly a need for an auxiliary.

-Responding to an average 16 calls a day and enforcing licensing and other laws among the 75,000 boaters who sail through the Toronto harbour every year, Curtis said that as well as handling distress calls, T-SAR could take on lower-priority calls, like engine breakdowns or stranded paddlers, before they become serious problems.
+With the police marine unit responding to an average 16 calls a day and enforcing licensing and other laws among the 75,000 boaters who sail through the Toronto harbour every year, Curtis said that as well as handling distress calls, T-SAR could take on lower-priority calls, like engine breakdowns or stranded paddlers, before they become serious problems.

 The group would also offer courtesy boat checks, making sure boaters go out with the right gear – from whistles to bailers, paddles to life jackets and a charged battery.